Varshatm218/DBMS-Community-hub-database-system/Readme.txt

-How to run the Teachers Record Management System (LSSEMS) Project
+How to run community hub database system/LSSEMS Project

 1. Download the zip file